-- Adoption of BWSW Safeguarding Policy and Procedures and following BWSW guidance documents - Promotion of the policy to all Club members and parents to illustrate the Clubs' commitment to a safe environment - Always working in an open environment (e.g. avoiding private or unobserved situations and encouraging an open environment i.e. no secrets) - Treating all young people equally, and with respect and dignity - Always putting the welfare of young people first, before winning or achieving goals - Maintaining a safe and appropriate distance from participants (e.g. it is not appropriate to have an intimate relationship with a young person or to share a room with them) - Building balanced relationships based on mutual trust which empowers young people to share in the decision-making process - Making sport fun, enjoyable and promoting fair play - Ensuring that if any form of manual/physical support is required, it should be provided openly and according to guidelines provided by the BWSW Coach Education Programme. - Keeping up to date with technical skills, qualifications and insurance in sport - Ensuring that if mixed teams are taken away, they should always be accompanied by a male and female member of staff - Ensuring that at competitions or residential events, adults should not enter children's rooms or invite children into their rooms.
-If an adult is working in a supervisory capacity, they should only enter the children's rooms when accompanied by another adult - Being an excellent role model this includes not smoking or drinking alcohol in the company of young people and promoting a healthy diet - Giving enthusiastic and constructive feedback rather than negative criticism - Recognising the developmental needs and capacity of young people avoiding excessive training or competition and not pushing them against their will - Securing parental consent in writing to act in loco parentis, if the need arises to give permission for the administration of emergency first aid and/or other medical treatment
+- Adoption of BWSW safeguarding policies and procedures and following BWSW guidance documents - Promotion of the policy to all Club members and parents to illustrate the Clubs' commitment to a safe environment - Always working in an open environment (e.g. avoiding private or unobserved situations and encouraging an open environment i.e. no secrets) - Avoid being alone unnecessarily with a young person or giving them a lift without another adult present. - Treating all young people equally, and with respect and dignity - Always putting the welfare of young people first, before winning or achieving goals - Maintaining a safe and appropriate distance from participants (e.g. it is not appropriate to have an intimate relationship with a young person or to share a room with them) - Building balanced relationships based on mutual trust which empowers young people to share in the decision-making process - Making sport fun, enjoyable and promoting fair play - Ensuring that if any form of manual/physical support is required, it should be provided openly and according to guidelines provided by the Code of Conduct for Coaches - Keeping up to date with technical skills, qualifications and insurance in sport - Ensuring that if mixed teams are taken away, they should always be accompanied by a male and female member of staff - Ensuring that at competitions or residential events, adults should not enter children's rooms or invite children into their rooms.
+If an adult is working in a supervisory capacity, they should only enter the children's rooms when accompanied by another adult

-• Keeping a written record of any injury that occurs, along with the details of any treatment given.
+- Being an excellent role model this includes not smoking or drinking alcohol in the company of young people and promoting a healthy diet - Giving enthusiastic and constructive feedback rather than negative criticism - Recognising the developmental needs and capacity of young people avoiding excessive training or competition and not pushing them against their will - Securing parental consent in writing to act in loco parentis, if the need arises to give permission for the administration of emergency first aid and/or other medical treatment - Keeping a written record of any injury that occurs, along with the details of any treatment given.
 Where staff witness an injury, this must be reported to the parents at the first opportunity